Articles | Volume 12, issue 10

 Short summary

-We introduce two spectacular, up to 7 km long normal fault scarps near the city of Bar (Montenegro).
-The fact that these widely visible earthquake-related structures have never been described before is even less surprising than the circumstance that they apparently do not fit the tectonic setting that they are located in.
-By quantifying the age and movement of the newly discovered fault scarps and by partly re-interpreting local tectonics, we introduce approaches how this is still compatible.
+We introduce two up to 7 km long normal fault scarps near the city of Bar (Montenegro).
+The fact that these widely visible seismogenic structures have never been described before is even less surprising than the circumstance that they apparently do not fit the tectonic setting that they are located in.
+By quantifying the age and movement of the newly discovered fault scarps and by partly re-interpreting local tectonics, we introduce approaches to explain how this is still compatible.

 Sarah Mader, Joachim R. R. Ritter, Klaus Reicherter, and the AlpArray Working Group